The Neuroscience of Mindfulness: Focused Attention Meditation vs. Open Monitoring Meditation

 January 8, 2025

-Mindfulness meditation has captured the interest of both practitioners and scientists alike, offering profound benefits for mental well-being and emotional regulation.
+Mindfulness meditation has gained widespread recognition for its profound impact on mental well-being and emotional regulation.
 Among its many forms, Focused Attention Meditation (FAM) and Open Monitoring Meditation (OMM) stand out as two distinct approaches, each engaging the brain in unique ways.
-But how exactly do they differ, and what happens in the brain when we practice them?
+But what sets them apart, and what happens in the brain when we practice them?

 Focused Attention Meditation (FAM): Training the Mind’s Spotlight

-FAM directs your attention to a specific target, like the sensation of your breath.
-This focused approach helps the brain disengage from distractions and develop a heightened sense of intentionality.
-Neuroscientific studies reveal that FAM strengthens connections within the attention networks of the brain, such as the dorsolateral prefrontal cortex (dlPFC) and visual cortex.
-These regions are responsible for maintaining focus and regulating attention, making FAM an ideal practice for improving concentration and productivity.
+FAM involves directing attention to a specific object, such as the sensation of breath.
+This targeted approach trains the brain to disengage from distractions and strengthens intentional focus.
+Neuroscientific research shows that FAM enhances connectivity within attention-related brain regions, such as the dorsolateral prefrontal cortex (dlPFC) and the visual cortex.
+These areas are responsible for maintaining concentration and regulating attention, making FAM an effective tool for improving focus and productivity.

 Open Monitoring Meditation (OMM): Observing Without Judgment

-OMM, on the other hand, takes a more expansive approach.
-Instead of focusing on a single target, practitioners maintain a non-reactive and non-judgmental awareness of whatever arises—thoughts, feelings, or sensations.
-This practice promotes detachment from autobiographical memories and reduces reactivity to emotional triggers.
-Research shows that OMM reduces activity in the brain’s Default Mode Network (DMN), specifically in memory-related regions like the retrosplenial cortex (RSC) and hippocampus.
-This decrease in DMN activity fosters a sense of detachment from self-referential thoughts, helping individuals stay present in the moment.
+OMM, on the other hand, adopts a broader perspective.
+Instead of concentrating on a single point of focus, practitioners cultivate non-reactive awareness of their thoughts, emotions, and sensations as they arise.
+This practice fosters detachment from self-referential thoughts and reduces reactivity to emotional triggers.
+Research indicates that OMM decreases activity in the brain’s Default Mode Network (DMN)—particularly in memory-related regions such as the retrosplenial cortex (RSC) and the hippocampus.
+Lower DMN activity contributes to a reduced sense of self-centered rumination and enhances presence in the moment.

-Both FAM and OMM extend their benefits beyond the meditation session.
-Studies suggest that reductions in DMN activity persist even after meditation, contributing to decreased mind-wandering and improved emotional regulation in daily life.
+Both FAM and OMM extend their effects beyond meditation sessions.
+Studies suggest that reduced DMN activity persists even after meditation, leading to less mind-wandering and improved emotional regulation throughout daily life.
+Whether one aims to refine focus or develop emotional resilience, these mindfulness techniques offer distinct pathways to enhanced mental clarity and well-being.

 Why It Matters

-Understanding the neural mechanisms of FAM and OMM provides a glimpse into the transformative potential of mindfulness practices.
-Whether you’re looking to sharpen your focus or cultivate emotional resilience, these techniques offer distinct pathways to mental clarity and well-being.
+Understanding the neural mechanisms behind FAM and OMM highlights the transformative potential of mindfulness.
+Whether you’re looking to sharpen your focus or cultivate inner peace, these practices serve as powerful tools for reshaping the brain and fostering a more centered, balanced life.

 Fujino, M., Ueda, Y., Mizuhara, H., & Saiki, J. (2018).
 Open monitoring meditation reduces the involvement of brain regions related to memory function.
 Scientific Reports, 8(1), 9968. https://doi.org/10.1038/s41598-018-28274-4